febuiles/shipping_calc/README.txt

 == FEATURES/PROBLEMS:

-- Current version only supports DHL.
+- Current version only supports DHL and FreightQuote

 == SYNOPSIS:

+You can find an example of each carrier's API under the /examples directory.

+A simple DHL example:

 	require 'rubygems'
 	require 'shipping_calc'